Best Beaches in West Maui Top Guide 2025

 A local boat ramp serves as a unique landmark primarily for the locals.
 On both sides of this ramp, the water remains calm, providing ideal conditions for a serene swim.

-However, it’s worth noting that there are no facilities or lifeguards on duty, so it’s essential to exercise caution when enjoying the tranquility this beach offers.
+However, it’s worth noting that there are no facilities or lifeguards on duty, so it’s essential to exercise caution when enjoying the tranquility this beach has to offer.

 Punalau Beach, aka Windmills